neelsmith/greeklang/morphology/dev/notes/building.md

 ## Minimal example

-Here is a valid, complete lexicon of morphological stems, comprised of one record, from a `.tsv` file (but tabs are removed here...).
+Here is a valid, complete lexicon of morphological stems, comprised of one record, from a `.tsv` file (but tabs are not displayed here...).

     <coretests.n64316_0><lexent.n64316><#>lu<verb><w_regular>